 It seems like people who live in Minnesota love to talk about the weather.
 We are always commenting on needing more rain, that it’s too cold, or that a blizzard is on its way.
 Weather, however, is no trivial matter, particularly when it comes to how it can impact our community, business, and personal lives.

 April 17 through 21 is Severe Weather Awareness Week in Minnesota.
-While it's important to be prepared in any situation, it's essential to be safe in the lab during severe weather.
+While it's important to be prepared in any situation, it's essential to be safe in the laboratory during severe weather.
 What can a laboratory do to be prepared for a weather emergency?

-- Identify the types of weather events that are common in your area, such as tornadoes, blizzards, extreme heat or cold, hurricanes, floods, droughts, etc. Identifying the weather emergency is the first step in developing a plan so that you can anticipate the impact (if any) of that event on your lab’s operations.
+- Identify the types of weather events that are common in your area, such as tornadoes, blizzards, extreme heat or cold, earthquakes, hurricanes, floods, droughts, etc. Identifying the weather emergency is the first step in developing a plan so that you can anticipate the impact (if any) of that event on your lab’s operations.

-- Identify the areas of your lab’s operations where there may be an impact because of weather, here are a few to consider:
+- Identify the areas of your lab’s operations where there may be an impact because of weather.
+Here are a few to consider:

 - Extreme heat can affect specimen stability during transport.

-- If you can identify the threats and impacts to your operations, then you can work on ways to either minimize the impact or determine alternative processes to use if one of your key operations were to fail.
+- If you can identify the threats and impacts to your operations, you can work on ways to either minimize the impact or determine alternative processes to use if one of your key operations were to fail.

 - Be sure to include a recovery plan that addresses how you will bring your lab back into full operation after the impact of an emergency event, such as recovery of instruments, testing data and results, electronic entry of data that may have been documented using a paper process during an outage, disposal of specimens that may no longer be viable because of temperature extremes, etc.